appwrite/rfc/020-new-functions-runtime.md

 5. Wildcard endpoint, that accepts request to any endpoint
 6. Handle dependencies of the function - Build step for every runtime (avoid uploading dependencies), handling conflicts
 7. Prevent code execution outside of the controller endpoint
+8. For statically typed langugage, as dynamic import is not possible, user code volume must be predefined and signature must be predefined
+9. Timeout handling from executor, canceling Request from executor so that web server takes care of the rest

 - The function should export the callback that runtime can import and pass as callback to the request